Chasing 1:55 – A 10‑Week Half‑Marathon Training Journey

 FAQ

-Q: I missed a key workout, can I just do it later?
-A: Treat it as a “make‑up” only if you’re still early in the week and the missed session wasn’t a long run.
-Otherwise, keep the schedule intact and let the missed effort be part of the learning process.
+Q: I missed a key workout.
+Can I just do it later?
+A: Only if you’re still early in the week and it wasn’t your long run.
+Otherwise stick to the schedule.

 Q: My paces feel off.
 How do I adjust?
-A: Re‑calculate using a recent race time (5K, 10K, or half).
-If you’re consistently faster or slower, shift all target paces by ~5‑10 seconds per mile.
+A: Use a recent race (5K, 10K, or half) to recalculate.
+If you’re consistently faster or slower across the board, shift all targets by 5 to 10 seconds per mile.

 Q: Can I run on trails instead of roads?
-A: Yes, but expect slightly slower paces on technical sections.
-Keep the effort level consistent; adjust distance if needed to match the time.
+A: Yes.
+Technical terrain will slow you down.
+Hold the effort consistent and adjust distance to hit the same time.

 Q: How much strength work should I add?
-A: Two short sessions per week (20‑30 min) focusing on glutes, core, and hamstrings can boost running economy and injury resistance.
+A: Two 20 to 30 minute sessions a week (glutes, core, hamstrings) for running efficiency and injury prevention.

 References